-Tepid take: skateboarding is an art.
+Tepid take: Skateboarding is an art.
 That’s a refrain you’ll hear a lot of skateboarders use, and it makes sense.
-Like art, skateboarding can be interpreted in any way one sees fit.
-It’s a fluid, beautiful thing.
-Different styles and subcultures appeal to different people (see Graf vs. Portraiture or Magenta’s fisheye, powerslide heavy video approach in comparison to Nyjah Huston’s Red Camera, stuntboarding, sensory onslaught of a Nike part).
+Like art, skateboarding can be interpreted in any way one sees fit—it’s a fluid, beautiful thing.
+Different styles and subcultures appeal to different people (see Graf versus Portraiture or Magenta’s fisheye, powerslide-heavy video approach in comparison to Nyjah Huston’s Red Camera, stuntboarding, sensory onslaught of a Nike part).

 I think we forget its fluidity, though.
 We’ve created a rigid structure of what it “is” and “isn’t.”
 Which leaves weird divisions in the skateboarding world, like in the arts.
-Some street skaters don’t like transition skating and vice-versa.
-There’s a demographic that sees skateboarding through the lens of a certain Thrasher Magazine brand credo: _go fast, eat shit, fuck authority, etc.––_a lifestyle that stems from skateboarding’s emergence as a counter-culture darling.
-Others just want to skate some curbs and talk shit with their friends after working a 9-5.
+Some street skaters don’t like transition skating and vice versa.
+There’s a demographic that sees skateboarding through the lens of a certain Thrasher Magazine brand credo: go fast, eat shit, fuck authority, etc.––a lifestyle that stems from skateboarding’s emergence as a counterculture darling.
+Others just want to skate some curbs and talk shit with their friends after working their nine-to-five.

-There is one thing nearly all sides seem to agree on when it comes to defining skateboarding: it is not a sport.
+There is one thing nearly all sides seem to agree on when it comes to defining skateboarding: It is not a sport.
 Which is why when it was announced that skateboarding would be in the Olympics for the first time in Tokyo 2020, there was an uproar and a fear within the community.
-What is more pro-establishment than the goddamn Olympics?
-How does one remain counter-culture when you’re participating in nationalist spectacle?
+What is more pro-establishment than the Olympics?
+How does one remain counterculture when you’re participating in nationalist spectacle?
 How do we keep skateboarding pure?

 This is where I’d contend that skateboarding is having an identity crisis.
-It’s struggling to see itself as a potential sport, a title it raged against for decades (the oft stereotyped jocks vs. skaters conflict).
+It’s struggling to see itself as a potential sport, a title it raged against for decades (the often stereotyped jocks versus skaters conflict).
 In 2016, I was asked to take the minutes for the inaugural meeting of Canada’s Olympic Skateboarding committee.
-The committee is made up of a who’s who of the country’s skate legends and luminaries, from pro-skaters to industry leaders.
+The committee is made up of a who’s who of the country’s skate legends and luminaries, from professional skaters to industry leaders.
 The general atmosphere in the room was ecstatic.
 There were some reservations about how the Olympics would affect skateboarding on a whole, but everyone felt that as long as actual skateboarders were involved in the process, that things would be all right.

 The people I talked to for the series were doing something beautiful outside of my scope of what I thought skateboarding was.
-Realizing my short sightedness was like sitting in a sauna for eighteen-years and finally taking off my wool sweater––relief.
+Realizing my shortsightedness was like sitting in a sauna for 18 years and finally taking off my wool sweater––relief.
 Previous biases were making my understanding of skating a small, sweaty, smelly thing.